Unmanned aircraft has an unpredictable flight pattern.

 Inspiration from Nature

-Moth out-maneuvers a bat by adopting an unpredictable flight pattern and causing radar disruption.
+Moth (Tineola Bisselliella) out-maneuvers a bat by adopting an unpredictable flight pattern and causing radar disruption.

 Modern warfare is undergoing a major paradigm shift.
 One of the epicenters of this change is high-energy laser weaponry.
 It has phenomenal application in air-defense because the accuracy and speed of laser can render even the most advanced jet fighters sterile.
 A stealth bomber needs to be designed which can counter such a threat from the enemy.